 Axe/ Weed Eaters

-If you plan on staying at a campsite for an extended period, these items will come in handy when you need to clear away any overgrowth or brush.
+If you plan on staying at a campsite for an extended period, an axe or a weed eater will come in handy when you need to clear away any overgrowth or brush.
 Think about what you’ll be doing during your visit and pack accordingly.

-If you plan on doing any outdoor activities while boondocking, you might find these tools to be helpful.
+If you plan on doing any outdoor activities while boondocking, you might find it helpful to take a bucket and shovel.
 Many state and national parks will not allow for digging in the dirt or mud, so make sure you’re following park rules and regulations before getting started.

 LED Lanterns (multiple)